teguhginanjar/UIPheonix/3rd Party RUICs/README.md

 Template
 ------
-Please use any of the provided example model/view/json source files from the project as a starting point for creating your own RUIC.
+Please use any of the provided example model/view/json source files from the project as a starting point for creating your own RUIC (reusable UI Component/Control).

 Add your RUIC info below as per written template and send me a pull request.
 Please keep it clean & simple :-)